 Ryan Day, Buckeyes feel urgency behind second chance at CFP

-COLUMBUS, Ohio (AP) Ohio State didn't get to control its playoff destiny after losing to rival Michigan at the end of the regular season.
+COLUMBUS, Ohio — Ohio State didn’t get to control its playoff destiny after losing to rival Michigan at the end of the regular season.

 No matter.